azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

     $lawsId ='<Log Analytics workspace id>'
     $lawsRGName ='<Log Analytics workspace resource group name>'     #RG where the Log Analytics workspace is hosted (See 1-a)
     $ADOViewName = '<unique_name_for_your_AzSK.AzureDevOps_view>' #This will identify the tile for AzSK.AzureDevOps view in Log Analytics workspace.
 E.g., MyApp-View-1
-    $dashboardType = '<View/Workbook>' #This will identify type view or workbook, by default is view, use type 'Workbook'if you want to deploy workbook
+    $dashboardType = '<View/Workbook>' #Type of dashboard you want to deploy in log analytics workspace.

     #This command will deploy the AzSK.AzureDevOps view in the Log Analytics workspace.
 Happy monitoring!
     Install-AzSKADOMonitoringSolution -LAWSSubscriptionId $lawsSubId `